IBM/MAX-Named-Entity-Tagger/training/README.md

    $ ls training_output/
      model_training_output.tar.gz
      trained_model/
      training-log.txt
    ```

 1. Return to the parent directory

 ### Rebuild the Model-Serving Microservice

-The model-serving microservice out of the box serves the pre-trained model which was trained on [insert_standard_dataset_here](dataset_URL).
+The model-serving microservice out of the box serves the pre-trained model which was trained on [Groningen Meaning Bank - Modified](https://developer.ibm.com/exchanges/data/all/gmb-modified/).
 To serve the model trained on your dataset you have to rebuild the Docker image:

 1. [Build the Docker image](https://docs.docker.com/engine/reference/commandline/build/):

    ```
-   $ docker build -t <max-model-name> --build-arg use_pre_trained_model=false .
+   $ docker build -t max-named-entity-tagger --build-arg use_pre_trained_model=false .
     ...
    ```